trevordjones/blog/_drafts/draft-ideas.md

 ##setting up a jekyll website:
 * ###topics:
-	* introduce markdown
-	* how to add images to your site
 	* writing your first post
 	* linking posts - research this!
 	* gh-pages branch and get it (somewhat) live